Richard Blais: Other television appearances

 Blais is a regular on the Food Network, with recurring appearances on Guy's Grocery Games as a judge, and as a competitor, and has also hosted Food Network's Hungry Games, and Halloween Baking Championship.
 He competed in Food Network's Tournament of Champions (TV series) and the second Cutthroat Kitchen: Superstar Sabotage tournament on November 4, 2015, winning his preliminary match and advancing to the finals; he had been a recurring judge on that series since season 12.
 He also has a recurring role as a judge in the Masterchef and Masterchef Junior franchises.
 In 2015, Blais was the host of HLN's "Cook Your Ass Off", a transformational culinary contest that focused on healthy cooking competition.
 In 2017 he became the host of "Man v.
 Master," a culinary competition on the FYI Network.
 Richard has also appeared on various talk shows, including The Today Show, Good Morning America, The Rachael Ray Show, The Chew, Live! with Kelly and Michael, and Late Night with Jimmy Fallon.
 Blais had a cameo role in the 2016 feature film, Why Him?, starring James Franco and Bryan Cranston.
 In 2018, Blais appeared as a guest judge on Sugar Rush.
-He was most recently a judge on Gordon Ramsay's Next Level Chef.
+He is currently a judge on Gordon Ramsay's Next Level Chef.